MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     > [!IMPORTANT]
     > The `BuildIndexLocal` command is only available on win-x64 version of kesm.
 If you are using other platforms you will need to execute a cloud build.

-1. Run Evaluate command to verify the stored entity attributes are correct:
+1. Verify the stored entity attributes are correct by running the Evaluate command to retrieve top entities:

     ```cmd
     kesm Evaluate --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression="All()" --Count 1 --Attributes *
     ```

+    The command should retreieve top publication entities from the index.
 The output should mirror the following JSON:

     ```json
     {